Hieromon/AutoConnect/mkdocs/acelements.md

 - [AutoConnectSubmit](#autoconnectsubmit): Submit button
 - [AutoConnectText](#autoconnecttext): Style attributed text

-Each element has a common attribute and its own attributes.

 ## Layout on custom Web page

 You can specify the direction to arrange the radio buttons as [**AutoConnectRadio**](#autoconnectradio) vertically or horizontally.
 Other elements are arranged vertically in the order of addition to AutoConnectAux.
 This basic layout depends on the CSS of the AutoConnect menu so it can not be changed drastically.